JamieJQuinn/Lagrange/_posts/2021-01-20-analysing-ci-in-joss.md

 tag_spans = sidebar.find_all('span', class_='badge-lang')
 field_tags = [span.string for span in tag_spans]
 ```
-and finally extracted the repository url which just happens to be the first link which matches the search criteria
+and finally extracted the repository URL which just happens to be the first link which matches the search criteria
 ``` python
 repo_url = soup.find('a', class_='paper-btn').get('href')
 ```
 This last line is quite fragile.
 I wouldn't necessarily depend on it to work if the page changed in future, but it works now and I only want the data once!
-All this was stored in a dict then saved as a json file
+All this was stored in a `dict` then saved as a JSON file
 ``` python
 data = {
     "title": title,